-Excerpt from Integrative Therapies for Fibromyalgia, Chronic Fatigue Syndrome, and Myofascial Pain: The Mind-Body Connection by Celeste Cooper, RN and Jeff Miller, PhD
+Following excerpt from Integrative Therapies for Fibromyalgia, Chronic Fatigue Syndrome, and Myofascial Pain: The Mind-Body Connection by Celeste Cooper, RN and Jeff Miller, PhD

 … The cause is unknown, and symptoms predominately begin to appear in a person’s twenties.
 Over time the spine becomes stiffer, and eventually the vertebrae (bones in your spine) may grow or fuse together….[Fusion can be seen on an MRI].

 Symptoms include stiffness and pain in the lower back, buttocks, and hips upon waking in the morning or after a period of inactivity; back pain relieved by movement and exercise; difficulty bending the spine; pain in the hips and difficulty walking; pain in the heels and soles of the feet; bent-over posture (kyphosis); and straightening of the normal curvature of the spine.

 Other symptoms of AS are fever, loss of appetite and weight, fatigue, eye swelling, redness and pain, sensitivity to light, difficulty taking a deep breath, and disruption in the flow of the electrical impulses that cause your heart muscle to contract.
 Treatment consists of physical rehabilitation and medication used to treat arthritis….